Moving On: Silvey, Salukis survive Sycamores in overtime

 SIU trailed 68-59 in the fourth quarter but rallied to take a 75-71 lead on Walker’s putback with 1:43 left.
 But Marie Hunter’s layup with 40.0 seconds left evened the score at 75.

-Two of the Valley’s three-lowest scoring teams played a defense-optional first quarter with Indiana State establishing a 23-21 lead on the strength of 9-of-14 shooting from the field.
-SIU made 9 of 17 from the field but couldn’t stop a team averaging only 57.3 points per game in conference games.
+Two of the Valley’s three-lowest scoring teams played a defense-optional first quarter with Indiana State establishing a 23-21 lead on the strength of 9 of 14 shooting from the field.
+SIU made 9 of 17 from the field but couldn’t stop a team averaging only 57.3 ppg in conference games.

 The Sycamores maintained a narrow lead until the halfway point of the second quarter.
 At that point, the Salukis delivered their best stretch of basketball of the day with a 13-2 run to end the half.